joebro1907/poliastro/README.md

   poliastro comes from Polimi, which is the shortened name of the Politecnico di Milano, see the [acknowledgement from the original author]. *Grazie mille!*

-* **Is poliastro validated?**

-  Yes! poliastro is a community project that strives to be easy to use, while at the same time producing correct results [that are validated] against other [commonly used Astrodynamics software] such as GMAT and Orekit.

 * **Can I suggest new features for poliastro?**

-  Sure, we encourage you to [open an issue] so we can discuss future feature additions!
+  Sure, [open an issue] so we can discuss future feature additions!
+  I'm a begginer in Python, but that's what github is for: collaboration and improvement :)

 * **What's the future of the project?**

-  poliastro is actively maintained and receiving an influx of new contributors thanks to the generous sponsorship of Google, the European Space Agency, and NumFOCUS.
-The best way to get an idea of the roadmap is to see the [milestones] of the project.
+  The **original** poliastro repository has been archived.
+This is just a fork with some minor modifications to make my IOD project work.
+See #link here

 <!-- LINKS AND REFERENCES -->